RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 The CA’s Management Authority shall reestablish operational capabilities as quickly as possible in accordance with procedures set forth in the CA's CPS.

+In the event of an incident as described above, the organization operating the CA shall notify the FPKIPA within 24 hours of incident discovery, along with preliminary remediation analysis.

+Within 10 business days of incident resolution, the organization operating the CA shall post a notice on its publically available web page identifying the incident and provide notification to the FPKIPA
+The public notice shall include the following:

+1. Which CA components were affected by the incident

+2. The CA's interpretation of the incident.

+3. Who is impacted by the incident

+4. When the incident was discovered

+5. A complete list of all certificates that were either issued erroneously or not compliant with the CP/CPS as a result of the incident

+6. A statement that the incident has been fully remediated

+The notification provided directly to the FPKIPA shall also include detailed measures taken to remediate the incident.
+The FPKIPA will post the notices to idmanagement.gov and provide an announcement to all Federal Agencies and Bridge Affiliate PKIs.

 ### Computing Resources, Software, and/or Data Are Corrupted

 When computing resources, software, and/or data are corrupted, CAs operating under this policy shall respond as follows: